Adv-CS-class/app/README.md

 * Set up nodes for potential locations ("coordinates" for mapping out PHS).

-List of things to do:
+List of things to do
 ---------------
 * Find suitable competition: https://www.challenge.gov/challenge/congressional-app-challenge-pa-07-rep-meehan/ (even though the app submission period has closed, we can still use the framework to shape our app development).

-* Develop outline (see contents folder) and approach.

 * Build app in Swift language.

-* Execute in Xcode and test.

-* Share code and collaborate via GitHub.
+UI done in Xcode (Derek Leung will take care of it).
+Source code/files built and shared via Github.

 * Documentation/proof of concept.